alexevansigg/CSA-Enhanced-Operations/README.md

 #### Optional: SQL Query and Column Customization
 ---

-The datatable sources it's dataset from SQL queries defined in the folder **/pages/sql/** When the SQL queries are modified to return additional/alternative fields then the columns definition inside the setup.json file must also be updated.
+The datatable sources it's dataset from SQL queries defined in the folder **/pages/sql/** When the SQL queries are modified to return additional/alternative fields then the columns definition inside the **setup.json** file must also be updated.

-The dataset returned from the SQL query is parsed into a JSON object in a format which is directly consumed by the datatable. any column names returned from the query are capitalised to ensure standardisation between different RDBMS.
+The dataset returned from the SQL query is parsed into a JSON object in a format which is directly consumed by the datatable.
+Each column name returned from the query are capitalised to ensure standardisation between different RDBMS.

-The column definitions should look as follows
+The column definitions in **setup.json** should follow a similiar format to below:

 ```JSON
 [